ICON Price Reaches $2.62 on Major Exchanges (ICX)

-ICON (CURRENCY:ICX) traded 4.8% higher against the US dollar during the 24-hour period ending at 20:00 PM E.T. on April 9th.
-During the last seven days, ICON has traded down 5.3% against the US dollar.
-ICON has a total market capitalization of $1.57 billion and $130.24 million worth of ICON was traded on exchanges in the last day.
-One ICON coin can now be bought for about $2.62 or 0.00004509 BTC on cryptocurrency exchanges.
+ICON (CURRENCY:ICX) traded 2.8% higher against the US dollar during the 1-day period ending at 23:00 PM ET on April 12th.
+During the last week, ICON has traded up 6% against the US dollar.
+ICON has a market capitalization of $1.57 billion and approximately $187.06 million worth of ICON was traded on exchanges in the last 24 hours.
+One ICON coin can currently be bought for approximately $2.62 or 0.00004320 BTC on major cryptocurrency exchanges.

 ICON Profile

 ICON (CRYPTO:ICX) is a LFT coin that uses the Loopchain hashing algorithm.
-Its genesis date was September 19th, 2017.
-ICON’s total supply is 800,460,000 coins and its circulating supply is 596,770,983 coins.
+Its launch date was September 19th, 2017.
+ICON’s total supply is 800,460,000 coins and its circulating supply is 597,183,970 coins.
+ICON’s official Twitter account is @helloiconworld and its Facebook page is accessible here.
 The Reddit community for ICON is /r/helloicon and the currency’s Github account can be viewed here.
-ICON’s official Twitter account is @helloiconworld and its Facebook page is accessible here.
-ICON’s official website is www.icon.foundation.
+The official website for ICON is www.icon.foundation.

-It is usually not currently possible to buy alternative cryptocurrencies such as ICON directly using US dollars.
-Investors seeking to acquire ICON should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ICON using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as ICON directly using U.S. dollars.
+Investors seeking to acquire ICON should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ICON using one of the aforementioned exchanges.

 Receive News & Updates for ICON Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ICON and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.